How To Clean A Glass File

-In this guide, we’ll break down the best ways to clean, sanitize, and store your glass file and some improper cleaning methods you should probably avoid.
+In this guide, we’ll break down the best ways to clean, sanitize, and store your glass file, as well as some improper cleaning methods you should probably avoid.
 Ready?
 Let’s dive in.

 When To Clean Your Glass File